ConsenSysMesh/rimble-ui/example/src/stories/Card/README.md

 # Card
 The `Card` renders a responsive box-model layout component.
+Inherits props from `Box` component.

 <!-- STORY -->